 It may be the lamest, most self-satirising thing anybody has ever written on this subject.
 This is the proud jewel of this writer’s palette of witticism and withering rebuke: Thornhill thinks the universe is ordered by ‘the force that runs their toaster’.

-It’s reminiscent of the satirical movie Idiocracy — where the protagonist, a visitor from the past, suggests that the people should water their crops with water, rather than soft drinks.
-‘What?’ one says.
-‘Water?
-You mean, like, the stuff that’s in the toilet?’ or words to that effect.
+It’s reminiscent of the satirical movie Idiocracy — where the suggestion that the people should water their crops with water rather than soft drinks provokes the baffled response:

 Electricity?
-You mean, like, the stuff that powers your toaster?
+What, you mean the force that powers your toaster?

 Very scientific, Sarah.

 Try this: electricity is a fundamental entity in nature, and one of the main components of matter itself.

 The force that powers your toaster.
 Such a snug little bit of reductionism, conjuring up a cosy domestic scene.
 And I realised that this is how it was decided, a century ago, that the denizens of the new consumerist age should think of electricity.

 The idea that an intellectual elite should decide how the masses should think is quite explicit in the literature of the time, elaborated in books such as Propaganda (1928), by Edward Bernays, and Public Opinion (1922) by Walter Lippmann.
 These books explicitly championed the use of the mass media for perception management, the cognitive disciplining of society.
 The writers were contemporaries of Tesla, Alexanderson, Steinmetz, JJ Thomson, Birkeland, and Langmuir, and I imagine that the case of electricity (was high on the perception management agenda at this time, given the nature of the campaign to erase Nikola Tesla from public memory.
 Tesla’s projects clearly caused a spasm of panic among the financial and corporate elite and an unprecedented mobilisation against his ideas.